venturadan/startup/notes.md

 	-[] startup
 - [] catch up on all JS readings
 - [] go back and compare my (CodePen) solutions to Lee's; also, give them all appropriate titles
-- [] organize weeks 3?-6 into questions/blathering/etc.
+- [] organize weeks 3?-6 into questions/blathering/etc. before lunch tomorrow
 - [] Go back over instruction up through CSS and edit typos
 - [] Divide instruction/schedule into week chunks
 - [] What to about the prodution deployment stuff in 1.7 slides we didn't cover and I don't understand?